rohanpadhye/blog/_posts/2019-11-10-International-Conference-Attendance.md

 > At least one author of each accepted paper must register and present the paper at ISSTA 2020 in order for the paper to be published in the proceedings.

-It looks like if none of the co-authors can get a visa to attend the conference, then the paper would be excluded from the proceedings.
+It looks like if none of the co-authors are able to attend, then the paper would be excluded from the proceedings.

 I know of at least one student who indicated that **she would likely not submit to ISSTA 2020** (to be held in Los Angeles, USA), primarily due to the anticipated hassle of visa issues.